 Many people have reached out to me over the past few months offering a listening ear and support and have asked how you can help.
 I have been speaking to cousins of mine who are currently displaced in Lviv after their towns were destroyed.
-They have told me that donations to the following charities can go a long way: Prytula Foundation United 24
+They have told me that donations to the following charities can go a long way: Prytula Foundation and United 24.

 In addition, I am personal friends with the Ukrainian co-founders of The World for Ukraine.
 They are a small (team of two!) non-profit group based in South Carolina, sending large monthly shipments of medical trauma kits and other medical supplies.